NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Advancing the Model with New Pulsar Observations

 \subsection{Independent Distance Sample}

-The initial dataset we use to evaluate and refit NE2001 is the sample of independent pulsar distances.
+One of the datasets we use to evaluate and refit NE2001 is the sample of independent pulsar distances.
 We use two of the most precise types of pulsar distance measurement: parallaxes and globular cluster associations.
-While pulsar distance measures based on \HI kinematics and supernova remnant associations are also available, they tend to have significantly larger uncertainties \citep[e.g.][]{frail1990}.
+While pulsar distance measures based on \HI kinematics and supernova remnant associations are also available (and can provide crucial information for some sightlines; e.g., \citealt{jing2023}), they tend to have significantly larger uncertainties \citep[e.g.][]{frail1990,verbiest2012}.
 Previous models necessarily included these more imprecise distance measures due to the small number of pulsar distance measurements available overall; as we will show, the sample of high-precision distances based on parallax and globular cluster associations is now sufficiently large to rely exclusively on these measures.

 In Appendix Table~\ref{tab:parallaxes}, we list 126 pulsar parallaxes used in this work, including parallaxes based on VLBI, timing, and optical counterparts in Gaia \citep[e.g.][for complete references, see Table~\ref{tab:parallaxes}]{2016AA...587A.109G,2018ApJ...864...26J,deller2019,moran23}.\footnote{Many of these parallaxes can be found in a database maintained by Shami Chatterjee at \url{https://hosting.astro.cornell.edu/research/parallax/}.} To reduce model-fitting errors, all parallaxes are required to have $<25\%$ fractional uncertainty for inclusion in our analysis.
 The selection of timing parallaxes requires additional care.
 Timing parallaxes suffer from different systematic uncertainties than VLBI, including pulsar spin noise in timing measurements and a dependence on ecliptic latitude \citep[e.g.][]{mpta-parallaxes2024,fiscella2025}.
 In some cases, reported timing parallaxes for an individual pulsar can change significantly between datasets of different time spans, even when the measurements are reported with high significance \citep{nanograv-9yr,nanograv-12yr}.
 In cases where a timing parallax has been measured multiple times, whether in independent studies or in different iterations of a multi-year timing dataset, we therefore require that the parallax has remained consistent to within $1\sigma$ across those datasets for inclusion in our sample.